, but this code // executes before the first paint, when

 Outdoor Athletics

-Outdoor Athletics construction projects are currently in phase 2.
+Outdoor athletics projects are currently in Phase 3.

 During the fall of 2023, the following Phase 1 outdoor athletics construction projects were completed: